Alcohol and pregnancy

 If you do decide to drink when you’re pregnant, it is extremely important that you know what a unit of alcohol actually is.
 For example, a standard glass of 175ml wine contains more than two units.
 The government's lower risk guidelines recommend that men do not regularly exceed 3-4 units a day or 2-3 units a day for women.

 3. Alcohol can affect the development of your unborn baby

 Drinking any more than one to two units once or twice a week means you could be putting your baby’s health at serious risk.

-When you drink, the alcohol crosses from your bloodstream through the placenta into your baby’s blood.
+When you drink, the alcohol crosses from your bloodstream through the placenta directly into your baby’s blood.
 How a baby will be affected depends on how much its mother drinks and the mother's metabolism.
 Evidence suggests that diet is also important, with poor maternal nutrition increasing the risk of harm to the unborn baby.

 4. Drink heavily while you’re pregnant and it could affect your baby’s health